rilldata/rill/docs/docs/develop/sql-models.md

 ## SQL transformations

-Data transformations in Rill Developer are powered by DuckDB and their dialect of SQL (duckSQL).
-Please visit [DuckDB documentation](https://duckdb.org/docs/sql/introduction) to learn about how to write your queries.
+Data transformations in Rill Developer are powered by DuckDB and their dialect of SQL (DuckDB SQL).
+Please visit [DuckDB SQL documentation](https://duckdb.org/docs/sql/introduction) to learn about how to write your queries.

 ## Adding a data model

 To add a new data model using the UI, click "+" by Models in the left hand navigation pane.
-You can now begin typing a duckSQL `SELECT` query for your model in the code editor – with keystroke-by-keystroke feedback.
+You can now begin typing a DuckDB SQL `SELECT` query for your model in the code editor – with keystroke-by-keystroke feedback.

 ### Using code
 When you add a data model using the UI, a code definition will automatically be created as a `<model_name>.sql` file in the `models` folder in your Rill project.

-In addition, you can create a model outside of the application and add it to Rill by placing a `<model_name>.sql` file in the `models` directory containing a duckSQL `SELECT` statement.
+In addition, you can create a model outside of the application and add it to Rill by placing a `<model_name>.sql` file in the `models` directory containing a DuckDB SQL `SELECT` statement.
 Rill will automatically detect and parse the model next time you run `rill start`.

 ## One Big Table and Dashboarding